oracle/cloudtestdrive/AppDev/oke-rancher/mon.md

 If you wait a while, usually 2-5 minutes, so let's wait and refresh the page.
 It is not a must to refresh the page, but if it won't appear for you, you can try to refresh.

-After it has been deployed, you will see the bars and the Grafana icon:
+After it has been deployed, you will see the bars and the Grafana icon (Don't click on it yet):

 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/part4/monitoring-.PNG)